batstateu-is/2025-BatstateU-IS/README.md

     log("2.", pillarColor)

+    # Record the second color only if it differs from the first
     try:
         if currentLapRecord[0] != pillarColor:
             currentLapRecord.append((pillarColor))
     except:
+        # Fallback: ensure at least one color is recorded
         currentLapRecord.append((pillarColor))

+    # Re-center robot before proceeding to the final turn
     sannisLivisa.center()

+    # Perform the last maneuver for the quarter lap based on current color and previous turn
     if pillarColor == "Green" and prevTurn != "LEFT": greenLast(sannisLivisa, recording=True)
     elif pillarColor == "Red" and prevTurn != "RIGHT": redLast(sannisLivisa, recording=True)
     else:
+        # If color matches previous turn, the robot just continues to move straight
         beep()
         sannisLivisa.lookDir(90, asyncBool=False)
         sannisLivisa.drive(1150, 500, 900, heading=0, decelerate=True)

+        # Execute final ending maneuver based on the first pillar color
         if currentLapRecord[0] == "Green":
             greenEnding(sannisLivisa)
         else:
             redEnding(sannisLivisa)

+    # Clean up any invalid entries (None) in the record
     currentLapRecord = [e for e in currentLapRecord if e != 'None'] log(currentLapRecord)

+    # Store the quarter lap record in the robot's memory for later playback
+    # Format lap number as string index (e.g., "0.25" -> ".25") for memory retrieval later
     sannisLivisa.record(str(currentLap)[1::], currentLapRecord)
 ```